FDCPA

 ⚖️ Legal Action

-File lawsuits against violators and pursue statutory damages up to $1,000 per violation.
+File lawsuits against violators and pursue statutory damages up to $1,000 per lawsuit.

 💰 Recover Damages